everledger/fabkit/README.md

 A basic and simple boilerplate which contains utilities for efficiently writing chaincode and test it in a running network.

-#### Note: If this is a fork, follow the special paragraph contained in this README

-## Purpose

-The codebase of this repository is meant to serve the following scopes:

-- as a starting point for any new project which will use a Hyperledger Fabric native chaincode
-- as an open project shared across all the development teams which are asked to participate and contribute following the common issue tracking system and merge request procedure
-- as a space where to define coding standards and best practices through a process of peer reviewing and features proposing (working as a discussion forum)

 ## Prerequisites

 - [Go](https://golang.org/dl/) [>= 1.12]